gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

-- Come up with a better name for `JvmLibraryBinary`, or perhaps add a `JarBinary` subtype
+- Come up with a better name for `JvmLibraryBinary`, or perhaps add a `JarBinary` subtype.
-- Consider splitting up `assemble` into various lifecycle tasks.
-There are several use cases:
-    - As a developer, build me a binary I can play with or test in some way.
-    - As part of some workflow, build all binaries that should be possible to build in this specific environment.
-Fail if a certain binary cannot be built.
-      For example, if I'm on Windows build all the Windows variants and fail if the Windows SDK (with 64bit support) is not installed.
-      Or, if I'm building for Android, fail if the SDK is not installed.
-    - Build everything.
-Fail if a certain binary cannot be built.
 - Validation of component, binary and source set names (e.g. don't include ':' and reserved filesystem characters, or limit to valid Java identifiers).

 ### Story: Build author creates JVM library jar from Java sources